I'm a writer and, I must confess, hypochondriac. I am medical-office assistant certified and used to work as a certified pharmacy tech.

 4. Lower High Blood Pressure

-Pine nuts are known for containing a good amount of the amino acid arginine, which is known for promoting the production of nitric oxide, known for having a vasodilating power.
+Pine nuts are known for containing a good amount of the amino acid arginine, which is known for promoting the production of nitric oxide, known for having a vasodilating effect.

 Courtesy of this, pine nuts are ideal for regulating blood pressure, especially for those people suffering from hypertension.